 Invicti checks if Content-Type headers are set and X-Content-Type-Options: nosniff is present.

-Sec-Fetch-Mode: Indicates the intended request mode.
+Sec-Fetch-Mode: Specifies the intended request mode

-Sec-Fetch-Dest: Indicates the intended request destination.
+Sec-Fetch-Dest: Specifies the intended request destination

 Invicti reports missing Referrer-Policy headers with a Best Practice severity level.